Home Data Reporting Investigation Resources Immunization

 What is amebiasis?
 What does amebiasis cause?

 Amebiasis is an intestinal illness caused by a microscopic parasite called Entamoeba histolytica.
-The parasite produces cysts, which are passed from the body in the stool.
+The para produces cysts, which are passed from the body in the stool.

 What are the symptoms of amebiasis?